moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/secessentialshandson3.md

 ## Prerequisites

-1. Open your browser to to the **Security Labs** project that you created in Lab 1.
+1. Open your browser to the **Security Labs** project that you created in Lab 1.

     > If you closed the tab or lost the link, open a browser tab and start typing `https://gitlab.com/gitlab-learn-labs` in your URL and the group should appear in your history.